Tayler Scott: Houston Astros

-Tayler Scott hurls in St.Louis 2025.
+Tayler Scott pitches in a game against the St. Louis Cardinals, April 14, 2025.

 On 12 December 2023, Scott signed a minor-league contract with the Houston Astros.
 On 28 March 2024, Scott had his contract selected after making Houston's Opening Day roster.
 Scott earned his first major league win on 2 May when he tossed 1 1/3 scoreless innings versus the Cleveland Guardians to support an 8–2 final.
 The Astros placed Scott on the 15-day injured list on 21 September due to a thoracic spine strain.
 Through the point of the roster move, Scott had made the third-most appearances for the Astros and had produced a 2.23 ERA, 71 strikeouts, a 25.2% strikeout rate, and a 3.5% barrel rate over his 68 2/3 innings.
 He did struggle with walks, however, at 12.4%.

 Scott made 17 appearances for the Astros in 2025, posting a 1–2 record and 5.40 ERA with 16 strikeouts across 16 2/3 innings pitched.
 Scott was designated for assignment by the Astros on 14 May 2025.
 On 21 May, Scott cleared waivers and elected free agency, rejecting the outright assignment to the Triple-A Sugar Land Space Cowboys.